 We are fully committed to being a socially responsible company.
 We take our commitment to the environment and our community seriously and strive to ensure that we are ethical in all our business practices.

-- Download our Corporate Social Responsibility policy
+- Download our Corporate and Social Responsibility Policy

 - We have an Employer Supported Volunteering policy which aims to enable our staff to be proactive in voluntary activities that mutually benefit the individual and the community.
 Staff can apply for one day paid absence per year to undertake volunteer work